MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 Bindings are the transport-related communications parameters that are required.
 The following requirements apply to the bindings

 1. HTTPS is the required transport.
-2. Microsoft Entra ID will require HTTP POST for token submission during sign-in.
+2. Microsoft Entra ID requires HTTP POST for token submission during sign-in.
-3. Microsoft Entra ID will use HTTP POST for the authentication request to the identity provider and REDIRECT for the sign out message to the identity provider.
+3. Microsoft Entra ID uses HTTP POST for the authentication request to the identity provider and REDIRECT for the sign out message to the identity provider.

 ## Required attributes
 This table shows requirements for specific attributes in the SAML 2.0 message.